nilaysavant/ng-cron/README.md

 This is an open source project that builds a cron builder component for Angular applications.
 It supports Quartz cron string format for both input and output.
-Inspired by this non-angular implementation.
+Inspired by this [non-angular](https://www.freeformatter.com/cron-expression-generator-quartz.html) implementation.

 ## Installation
 You can use either the npm or yarn command-line tool to install packages.
 ```
-npm install --save ng-lightning
+npm install --save @sbzen/ng-cron
 ```

 ## Display the cron component
-You need to import the CronBootstrapModule that you want to display by adding the following lines to your ngModule.
+You need to import the QuartzCronModule that you want to display by adding the following lines to your ngModule.

 ```
-import { QuartzCronModule } from '@sbzen/cron';
+import { QuartzCronModule } from '@sbzen/ng-cron';

 @NgModule ({
 	imports: [